 Dr. Erica Jarrett

-Erica Jarrett is a mom of a five year old girl who is enrolled in The Trinity School’s first Kindergarten class.
+Erica Jarrett is a mom of a six year old girl who is enrolled in The Trinity School’s first grade class.
 Erica has a BA in Anthropology from Case Western Reserve University in Cleveland, Ohio; a Master’s in Public Health from the Northwest Ohio Consortium for Public Health; and is a Family Doctor – graduate of the UT Health Science Center in San Antonio.
 She currently works with Trinity on the Border, a non-profit ministry of the Anglican Church in North America and also the parent ministry of The Trinity School.

 Erica is passionate about holistic healthcare and education.
 She is eager to devote herself to enriching the lives of children in The Rio Grande Valley using the Charlotte Mason method.
 Her primary desire is to know Christ and to make Him known to those around her.